ericxwli/test/Developer:Roadmap.md

 ### Roadmap

-The current focus is on improving CSS support (layout and rendering):
+The current focus is on improving CSS support (layout and rendering), in these areas:

 * vertical-alignment
 * outline